bradfrost/frontend-guidelines-questionnaire/README.md

 -----------

-*For questions, comments, additions, and corrections, please open an issue on Github and/or reach out to [@brad_frost](https://twitter.com/brad_frost) on Twitter.*
+*Feel free to modify or extend (such as adding specific sections for performance, accessibility, etc) this document for your own organization's needs.
+For questions, comments, additions, and corrections, please open an issue on Github and/or reach out to [@brad_frost](https://twitter.com/brad_frost) on Twitter.*